 For example, Intermediate and Senior TSP students may conduct research projects within the School worth 4-12 credit points per semester.
 The number of hours of work per week should correspond with the credit point value of the unit of study.
 Supervision of the research project may be organised between Academic staff and appropriate postdoctoral research staff.
 The project would normally comprise a mini Honours-style exercise during which the student can perform independent thinking and research activity.
 The aim is to strengthen and/or extend the student's knowledge and skills in the chosen field in a way that is complementary to elected coursework units.
 Assessment can be based upon submission of a research report, research poster, draft manuscript or similar, and the presentation of a talk/seminar on the research project to associated research staff/students.
 A formal assessment report with recommended mark is submitted to the Dean at the end of the semester by the supervisor (via the TSP coordinator).

-If you are interested in participating in one of the TSP options offered by the School of Biological Sciences, please contact the Dr Dieter Hochuli as soon as possible.
+If you are interested in participating in one of the TSP options offered by the School of Biological Sciences, please contact Associate Professor Dieter Hochuli or Professor Madeleine Beekman as soon as possible.